freeseats/wfong-service-reservations/README.md

 npm run build
 npm start
 ```
-- In a broswer, go to: localhost:3020
+- In a broswer, go to: localhost:3020/:id
+(ex) Choose from restaurants with ids from 1 to 100: localhost:3020/1